joemarlo/F1-Elo/README.md

 # F1-Elo
-just testing again and again and again
+just testing again and again and again and once more